 In December 2023, the FASB issued ASU 2023-09, which requires disaggregated information about a reporting entity's effective tax rate reconciliation as well as information on income taxes paid.
-The standard is intended to benefit investors by providing more detailed income tax disclosures that would be useful in making capital allocation decisions.
 The ASU applies to all entities subject to income taxes.
 The new requirements will be effective for annual periods beginning after December 15, 2024.
 The guidance will be applied on a prospective basis with the option to apply the standard retrospectively.
 Early adoption is permitted.
-We are evaluating the impact of applying this new accounting guidance to our income tax disclosures.
+We plan to adopt this ASU for the annual reporting period of our fiscal year beginning January 1, 2025.
+We are evaluating the impact of applying this new accounting guidance to our income tax disclosures but do not expect the adoption of this ASU to have any material effects on the Company's financial condition, results of operations, or cash flows.